mawinkler/playground-one/docs/faq.md

 This leads to Terraform error out with the cluster partly alive and the capacity providers fully alive.

 I don't have a proper fix for that, yet.
 For now, initiate the `destroy` process via `pgo -d ecs` and head over to the AWS EC2 console --> Auto Scaling groups.
 Select the two groups with the prefix of your environment name and choose the Action `Delete`.

+## I don't find the `todolist`-app of Java-Goof

+To access the `todolist` application append `/todolist` to the loadbalancer DNS name in your browser.

+For authentication use:

+- Username: `foo@bar.org`
+- Password: `foobar`